hanao2/Scalable_ML/training_single_gpu/README.md

 ```
 flax.errors.InvalidRngError: Dense_0 needs PRNG for "params" (https://flax.readthedocs.io/en/latest/api_reference/flax.errors.html#flax.errors.InvalidRngError)
 ```
 By calling `tabulate`, you're just building the structure of the network, and no actual computation or parameter updates are taking place.
 Dropout, however, is typically disabled during this stage.
 It's treated as part of the model architecture definition, but no randomness is involved yet.
 The dropout mask is not actually generated, so you don't need an RNG for it at this point.
-Therefore, passing a random number generator for the dropout layer wouldn't be necessary for tabulation.
-However, it is required once you run forward pass through `model.apply`.
+However, dropout RNG is required once you run forward pass through `model.apply`.
 Otherwise, you'll get the following error message
 ```
 flax.errors.InvalidRngError: Dropout_0 needs PRNG for "dropout" (https://flax.readthedocs.io/en/latest/api_reference/flax.errors.html#flax.errors.InvalidRngError)
 ```